GT Writing Task 2 (Essay Writing) Sample # 44

 Model Answer 1:

 Since private cars offer flexibility and comfort on the road, owning a car has become essential for many.
-However, excessive car use and our dependency on it comes with negative consequences.
-To protect our environment and to reduce traffic congestion, we should promote alternative eco-friendly transportation to citizens.
+However, excessive car use and our dependency on it come with negative consequences.
+To protect our environment and reduce traffic congestion, we should promote alternative eco-friendly transportation to citizens.

 Environmental issues caused by automobiles are huge and it adversely affects our planet and our health.
 Vehicles we run emit greenhouse gases and several chemicals which simultaneously harm our planet and our physical and mental well-being.
 The widespread use of cars has real environmental costs and is the primary reason for urban air and sound pollution, global warming and complex health problems.
 Traffic jam is another big problem which kills our valuable time and drains our energy on the road.